nefrock/min-tfs-client/protobuf_srcs/tensorflow/compiler/xla/g3doc/operation_semantics.md

 `[filter_height, filter_width, 1, in_channels * channel_multiplier]`.
 For more
 details, see `tf.nn.depthwise_conv2d`.

-The `batch_group_count` (default value 1) argument can be used for depthwise filters during backpropagation. `batch_group_count` needs to be a divisor of the size of the `lhs` (input) batch dimension.
-If `batch_group_count` is greater than 1, it means that the output batch dimension should be of size `batch_group_size` where `batch_group_size = input batch / batch_group_count`.
+The `batch_group_count` (default value 1) argument can be used for grouped filters during backpropagation. `batch_group_count` needs to be a divisor of the size of the `lhs` (input) batch dimension.
+If `batch_group_count` is greater than 1, it means that the output batch dimension should be of size `input batch / batch_group_count`.
+The `batch_group_count` must be a divisor of the output feature size.
-For convolutions with `batch_group_count` greater than 1, the input batch size must evenly divide into batch_group_size and output feature size, which implies that the output feature size must be equal to batch_group_count.
-Conceptually, this can be achieved by performing the usual convolution, and then scraping `batch_group_size` number of elements on the diagonal of the matrix formed by output batch and output feature.

 The output shape has these dimensions, in this order: